THE GREAT

 Labor Share Trajectories

-The elasticity of substitution (σ) between human labor and AI capital is the single most consequential parameter for the future of work.
+The ease of substitution between human labor and AI capital is the single most consequential parameter for the future of work (σ).
 When σ exceeds 1, AI acts as a substitute — labor share declines as capital deepens.
 When σ falls below 1, AI is complementary, and labor's position strengthens.
 Use the slider to trace how different σ values reshape labor's share of output through 2036.

 σ < 1 — Complementarity σ = 1 — Cobb-Douglas σ > 1 — Substitution